 Training for City Year UK and beyond

-Once a week, you’ll join all the volunteer mentors in your region for 'leadership and development'.
+Once a week, you’ll join all the City Year Mentors in your region for 'leadership and development'.
 It’s a day that’s dedicated to you - to grow your skills in and out of the classroom.
 Read more about the types of training you can expect, your induction and a broad overview of what the sessions will cover.

 Types of training